La Mansión de Araucaima: Production

 'La Mansión de Araucaima' is a story written by Álvaro Mutis published in 1973, as part of a bet with his friend the director Luis Buñuel in which the latter dismissed the possibility of capturing the Gothic genre in the Latin American tropics.
 Mutis' intention was for Buñuel to film the story, but the project did not materialize.

 Years later, the Cinematic Development Company (FOCINE) handed the project over to Carlos Mayolo after his success with his film Carne de tu carne, and together with his friend and colleague Luis Ospina, they adapted the story giving it the characteristic essence of Buñuel; the confrontation between the real world and one of fantasy, the confinement as a metaphor for class and sex as the motor of the actions of the characters.

 Mayolo hired Vicky Hernández, Adriana Herrán and David Guerrero, with whom he had worked in Carne de tu carne, adding Luis Fernando Montoya and Alejandro Buenaventura, two renowned Colombian actors.
 And finally he hired José Lewgoy and Antonio Sampaio, two renowned Brazilian actors.
 Frank Ramírez was considered for the role of Guardian Paul but turned it down because he was not starring.

 Filming

-It was filmed at the San Julian farm, a completely abandoned farm where all the furniture and other elements necessary for the filming of the film were brought.
+It was filmed at the San Julian farm, close to Santander de Quilichao, a completely abandoned farm where all the furniture and other elements necessary for the filming of the film were brought.

 A Brazilian actress had been thought of for the role of 'La Machiche' but the chosen one could not travel to Colombia so Vicky Hernández was chosen, who although she was far from the description of the character in the story, was chosen for her talent after a screen test.